OWASP/www-project-developer-guide/draft/04-foundations/02-secure-development.md

 #### Secure development lifecycle

-Referring to the OWASP [Application Wayfinder][ois] development cycle there are four phases during application development: Requirements, Design, Implementation and Verification.
+Referring to the OWASP [Application Wayfinder][wayfinder] development cycle there are four phases during application development: Requirements, Design, Implementation and Verification.
 There are other phases that are done less often in the development cycle and these form an equally important part of the SDLC: Gap Analysis, Metrics, Operation and Training & Culture Building.